263 products

 Size: Height 7m x width 7m

-Conditions: Full sun to part shade.
+Conditions: Semi-shade.
 Protect from hot winds.
-Frost hardy when established..
+Frost hardy & drought tolerant.

 Stella Cherry is a beautiful deciduous fruit tree that produces a stunning display of white spring blossoms, followed by an abundant crop of dark red, juicy cherries.
 The fruit ripens in early summer—perfect timing for festive desserts like a classic Christmas pavlova.
 Stella is a self-fertile variety, meaning only one tree is needed to produce a reliable harvest, making it an excellent choice for home gardens and small orchards.
 Compared with many cherry varieties, it also requires lower chill hours, allowing it to perform well in milder climates such as the NSW South Coast.
 With its attractive spring flowers, productive fruiting habit, and adaptability to warmer regions, Stella Cherry is both a decorative and rewarding tree for Australian gardens.